RavikanthAI/AAI-800-820/README.md

 # AAI-800-820
-My final year project based on Object detection
+My final year project was based on Object detection

 **Abstract**-- As cities grow, there is a need for innovative